Jenny99-Alca/midterm_project/README.md

 (Implemented by lines 11, 16-25.)

 For the second JSON file ('Items.json'), instead of just reordering the data, a calculation was needed for the "orders".
-The number of times an item was ordered, was counted and displayed where it says "orders": 52.
+The number of times an item was ordered, was displayed where it says "orders": 52.
 The Butter Masala Dosa was ordered 52 times.

 These 2 JSON files were then finally created (and closed) in lines 27 - 31.